Image

 MRSA-test upon arrival

-All students taking part in clinical work must complete an MRSA-test upon arrival.
-Please note, Nordic students are exempted from taking the MRSA-test.
-The test can be done at the University's provider of student health services.
+All students taking part in clinical work must complete an MRSA test upon arrival.
+Please note, Nordic students are exempted from taking the MRSA test.
 You must have the test result before starting your placement.
 Please note you may have to arrive earlier than the first day stated in your Letter of acceptance to get the test in time.
-As an example, if you start your placement on a Monday, it is suggested you arrive the week before to complete the test.
-It takes 1-5 working days to receive the test result.
+For example, if you start your placement on a Monday, you should arrive the week before to complete the test.

-If you are going to perform work in health care, at clinics and hospitals, you must read the basic hygiene and staff hygiene procedures.
-Check out the Handbook for Healthcare, a website for caregivers and healthcare personnel.
+To work in healthcare, at clinics and in hospitals, you must read the basic hygiene procedures.
+Consult the Handbook for Healthcare personnel, a website for caregivers and healthcare personnel.

 Handbook for healthcare personnel